 Fat balance = Fat Intake – Fat Oxidation

 If you’re wondering about alcohol, well, alcohol is weird.
 There is no storehouse of alcohol in the body and it will always be burned off for energy.
+It gets weirder as controlled overfeeding of alcohol doesn’t generate the expected weight gain.
+There appear to be missing calories.
 Read more here.

 Calorie/Energy Balance: Part 2